 This study explored students’ perceptions of English teacher leadership styles in medical universities in Guangxi, focusing on three dimensions derived from the CIP model: charismatic, ideological, and pragmatic leadership.
 The findings revealed that charismatic and pragmatic leadership styles were highly perceived by students, suggesting that English teachers in this context are effective in building trust, inspiring learners, and promoting practical, real-world thinking.
 Ideological leadership was also present but showed greater variability, indicating that value-driven teaching may resonate more with select groups of students.
 Additionally, while gender did not significantly influence perceptions, academic year did—highlighting the potential cumulative effect of teacher-student interaction over time.
 These results offer valuable implications for enhancing teacher professional development, where emotional engagement and pragmatic decision-making are both essential.
 By shedding light on how students interpret teacher leadership behaviors, this study contributes to a more nuanced understanding of instructional leadership in higher education and underscores the importance of fostering diverse, inclusive, and adaptive leadership practices in specialized learning environments.

-Funding：This research was supported by Middle-aged and Young Teachers’ Basic Ability Promotion Project of Guangxi (Project No.: 23KY0546)
+Funding：This research was supported by Middle-aged and Young Teachers’ Basic Ability Promotion Project of Guangxi (Project No.: 23KY0546).

 Disclaimer (Artificial intelligence)